 There are many ways to get your Walker Events tickets.
-Purchase tickets with cash, check, or any major credit card by calling, ordering online, or visiting the box office.
+Purchase tickets with cash, check, or any major credit card by calling, ordering online, or visiting the box office (located just inside the main entrance of the Walker Center).
 You may print your tickets at home when purchasing online.
 We are happy to mail your tickets if we receive your order at least seven days prior to the event.
 There is a $3 handling fee for us to mail your ticket.
 The box office can also hold your tickets for you to pick up when you arrive for the show.
 All individual tickets will increase by $5 when purchased at the box office on the day-of-show.

 Ticket orders are filled in the order in which they are received, and seats are assigned on a best-seat-available basis.
 Please notify the box office at the time of ticket purchase if a wheelchair space is needed in the auditorium.
 Reasonable requests for persons with disabilities should be made at least two weeks in advance of an event.

 - Monday – Thursday, 12 p.m. – 5 p.m.